Happy Dragon and Dancing Phoenix Qi Gong

 Consists of two exercises whose combined benefits include: tone & shape waist, hips and thighs; strengthen muscles of back, abdomen, neck, shoulders, arms and legs; stimulates internal organs and improves digestive processes; benefits spine, nervous system and meridian system; calms the mind; harmonises energy flow; improves overall wellbeing as it stimulates the endocrine system [the hormonal system] and increases circulation; improves skin tone; benefits respiration and lung function; regulates weight and improves physique.

-This workshop is also part of the Taoist Tantric Workshop for couples [see below].
+This Qi Gong is also part of the Taoist Tantric Workshop for couples [see below].

 This is taught either in weekly classes or over a two day workshop.